python/mypy/README.md

 *Note that the package name is `mypy-lang`, not `mypy`.*

-Currently, the version of mypy on PYPI is not compatible with Python 3.5. f you run Python 3.5 install directly form git:
+Currently, the version of mypy on PYPI is not compatible with Python 3.5.
+If you run Python 3.5 install directly form git:

     $ pip3 install git+git://github.com/JukkaL/mypy.git